Education Research Current About VU Amsterdam NL

 Take the stairs

-Taking the stairs regularly can very effectively interrupt sitting still and bring appropriate moderate-intensity movement into your work and study day.
-Moreover, research shows that by regularly taking the stairs - both up and down! - strengthens leg muscles, lowers resting heart rate and lowers systolic blood pressure and LDL (bad cholesterol).
+Taking the stairs regularly can be a very effective way of interrupting sitting still and introducing appropriate moderate-intensity movement into your work and study day.
+Moreover, research shows that taking the stairs regularly - both up and down! - strengthens leg muscles, lowers resting heart rate and lowers systolic blood pressure and LDL (bad cholesterol).
 All very positive effects on health.

-VU in Beweging, together with the VU Dreamteam VU-Vital (led by Prof. Dr. Hein Daanen) and FCO, is committed to encouraging the VU population to use the stairs more instead of the elevator.
+VU in Motion, together with C&M and FCO, is committed to encouraging the VU population to use the stairs more instead of the lift.

 • Beware of the chair